Venomous snakes in the United States include pit vipers (rattlesnakes, copperheads, and cottonmouths) and coral snakes.

 The bitten limb should be loosely immobilized and kept positioned at about heart level.
 Rings, watches, and tight clothing should be removed from the area of the bite.
 Alcohol and caffeine should be avoided.
 Tourniquets, ice packs, and cutting the bite open are not recommended because they are potentially harmful.
 Applying suction to remove venom does not work.

 Venom antidote (antivenom) is the most important part of treatment if venom was injected and symptoms indicate a serious bite.
 Antivenom contains antibodies that neutralize venom’s toxic effects.
+It is important to elevate the extremity as soon as the antivenom is started to minimize local swelling.
 The effectiveness of antivenom depends on how soon it is given.
-Antivenom is more effective when it is given within a short time after a snake bite.
+Antivenom is more effective when it is given within a short time after a snakebite.
 It is given intravenously.

 In the United States, antivenom is available for all native poisonous snakes.